Careers: summer employment opportunities

 - Contribute: In addition to advancing your professional and personal skills, you will also give back to your community.
 Spend your summer working to support the interests of Ontarians!

-- All job ads close at 11:59 PM on the last date specified on the job ad.
+- All job ads close at 11:59 PM on the closing date specified on the job ad.

-For jobs with more than one closing date, please apply only once.
-Ensure that you submit your application for the jobs you are interested in before the deadline dates.
-If you have any difficulty submitting your application, please contact SEO@ontario.ca during the posting period as we cannot provide assistance regarding submission of your application after the job ad deadline date.
+Please only submit one application for each Job Type you are interested in.
+If you have difficulty submitting your application, please contact SEO@ontario.ca during the posting period.
+We cannot provide assistance regarding the submission of your application after the job ad deadline date.

 Applications are accepted online only.
 Students must apply directly to job ads on the Ontario Public Service Careers website (Opens in a new tab) to be considered for the jobs advertised.